An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Discussion

 The pseudo-spectral spatial discretization combined with eighth-order adaptive time integration achieved conservation errors ranging from $\mathcal{O}(10^{-7})$ to $\mathcal{O}(10^{-4})$ across the test cases.
-These values compare favorably with those reported in the literature for similar methods applied to nonlinear dispersive equations~\cite{trefethen2000spectral,fornberg1998practical}.
+These values compare favorably with those reported in the literature for similar methods applied to nonlinear dispersive equations arising in ocean wave theory~\cite{ref-17,ref-20}.
 The observation that momentum and energy are conserved more accurately than mass warrants consideration.
 The mass functional~\eqref{eq:mass_invariant} involves only the solution field itself, making it sensitive to any drift in the solution mean.
 In contrast, the momentum functional~\eqref{eq:momentum_invariant} depends on $u^2$, which suppresses the contribution of small-amplitude dispersive radiation relative to the dominant soliton peaks.
 The energy functional~\eqref{eq:energy_invariant}, involving spatial derivatives, further weights the smooth soliton cores over high-wavenumber numerical artifacts.
 This hierarchy suggests that the mass error may serve as a conservative upper bound on overall numerical accuracy.
+From an oceanographic standpoint, the high fidelity of momentum and energy conservation is particularly reassuring, as these quantities govern the transport of wave energy and the forces exerted by solitary waves on offshore structures and the seabed~\cite{ref-48}.

 The absence of systematic drift in the conservation time series indicates that the DOP853 integrator, while not symplectic, introduces primarily oscillatory rather than secular errors for the integration times considered.
-For significantly longer simulations, the accumulation of these oscillatory errors could potentially become problematic, and structure-preserving integrators~\cite{bridges2006numerical,hairer2006geometric} might offer advantages despite their typically higher computational cost per step.
+For significantly longer simulations---such as those required to model solitary wave propagation across an entire continental shelf or ocean basin---the accumulation of these oscillatory errors could potentially become problematic, and structure-preserving integrators~\cite{ref-33,ref-43} might offer advantages despite their typically higher computational cost per step.